Higher topological complexity and its symmetrization: Introduction, main results, and organization

-\m It is easy to see that a {\it continuous} motion planning algorithm (i.e., a continuous section $s$ of $\pi$) exists only for $X$ contractible.
-So, it is pertinent to express $X\ts X$ as a union of subsets, each of which admits a continuous motion planning algorithm (such a collection of subsets of $X\times X$ and corresponding sections is called a \emph{motion planner} on $X$).
-To formalize this idea, Michael Farber~\cite{F1} defined the topological complexity of a space as follows:
+\m For practical applications one is interested in continuous mpa's.
+However it is easy to see that the end-points evaluation map $e$ admits a continuous section if and only if the space of states $X$ is contractible.
+The alternative is to look at the Schwarz genus of the map $e$, which leads to Farber's concept of topological complexity.
+This gives a way of recognizing mpa's with the least possible order of instability (see~\cite[Section~4]{Finst}).
+The recognition is done directly from the homotopical properties of the space of states of the robot.

-\m{\bf Definition.} Given a path-connected topological space $X$, the {\it topological complexity} of $X$ for the robot motion planning problem, $\TC(X)$, is the least number $k$ such that the cartesian product $X\times X$ can be covered by $k$ open subsets
+\m{\bf Definition}~(Farber).
+Given a path-connected topological space $X$, the {\it topological complexity} of $X$, $\TC(X)$, is the least positive integer $k$ such that the cartesian product $X\times X$ can be covered by $k$ open subsets $U_1, U_2,\ldots, U_k$ on each of which $e$ admits a continuous section $s_i\colon U_i\to P(X)$.
+Each pair $(U_i,s_i)$ is called a {\it local motion planner} with domain $U_i$.
+We set $\TC(X)=\infty$ if no such $k$ exists.